Holmusk/holmusk.github.io/blog/2022-08-04-Building-interactive-data-applications-in-NeuroBlu-with-Plotly-Dash.md

 1. Explore the [Dashboard Engine](https://plotly.com/dash/dashboard-engine/) released in December 2021
 2. Continue leveraging the multi-page applications that we are developing
 3. Test database connectors to accelerate computational speed
-4. Look at open-source integration with Haskell and Elm frameworks